 - for by this the elders were commended.

-- By faith Abel offered a better sacrifice to God than Cain, because of which he was testified to be righteous by God testifying of his gifts, and through it he still speaks though being dead.
+- By faith Abel offered a better sacrifice to God than Cain, through which he was testified to be righteous by God testifying of his gifts, and through it he still speaks though having died.

-- By faith Enoch was transferred up (to not see death) and he wasn’t found because God transferred him.(51)quotation/allusion to Genesis 5:24 For before the transference, he was – and is – reported to have pleased God.
+- By faith Enoch was transferred up (to not see death) and he wasn’t found because God transferred him.1quotation/allusion to Genesis 5:24 For before the transference, he *is reported to have pleased God.

 - (But without faith, it’s impossible to please God.
-For it’s necessary for the man who approaches God to believe that He exists, and that He is a rewarder of the men who diligently seek Him.)
+For it’s necessary for the man approaching God to believe that He exists, and that He is a rewarder of the men diligently seeking Him.)

-- By faith Noah – being reverently fearful after being divinely instructed about things not yet seen – prepared an ark for his household’s salvation, by which he condemned the world and became an heir according the righteousness of faith.
+- By faith Noah – having been reverently fearful after having been divinely instructed about things not yet seen – prepared an ark for his household’s salvation, by which he condemned the world and became an heir in accordance with the righteousness of faith.

 - By faith, Abraham obeyed after being called to depart into a place that he was going to receive for an inheritance, and he departed not knowing where he would go.

-- For he was awaiting the city which has foundations, whose architect and builder is God.
+- For he was awaiting the city having foundations whose architect and builder is God.

 - By faith, even [barren] Sarah herself received strength for conception of seed, even despite the season of old age, since she considered the One who promised faithful.

-- And therefore, from one man (even him being regarded as near dead) were born descendants like the stars of heaven in multitude, and as countless as the sand by the shore of the sea.(52)quotation/allusion to Genesis 22:17
+- And therefore, from one man (even him *regarded as near dead) were born descendants like the stars of heaven in multitude, and as countless as the sand by the shore of the sea.2quotation/allusion to Genesis 22:17

-- For the men who say such things openly declare that they seek a homeland.
+- For the men saying such things openly declare that they seek a homeland.

 - But now, they yearn for a better homeland; that is, a heavenly one.
-Therefore, God isn’t ashamed of them, to be called their God.
-For He indeed prepared a city for them.
+Therefore, God isn’t ashamed of them, to be called their God, for He prepared a city for them.

-- he to whom it was said: “Your seed will be called through Isaac“(54)quotation/allusion to Genesis 21:12
+- he to whom it was said: “Your seed will be called through Isaac“3quotation/allusion to Genesis 21:12

-- Having reasoned that God was even able to raise him from the dead, from which he also did receive him back in a figurative sense.(55)“figurative sense” is literally “parable”.
+- Having reasoned that God was even able to raise him from the dead, from which he also received him back in a figurative sense.4“figurative sense” is literally “parable”.

 - By faith Isaac also blessed Jacob and Esau concerning what was coming.

-- By faith while dying, Jacob blessed each of the sons of Joseph and worshiped while leaning on his staff.
+- By faith while dying, Jacob blessed each of the sons of Joseph and worshiped while leaning on the top of his staff.

 - By faith while dying, Joseph made mention concerning the exodus of the sons of Israel, and gave instructions concerning his bones.

-- By faith, Moses was hidden by his parents for three months after being born, because they saw that the child was beautiful and didn’t fear the decree of the king.
+- By faith, Moses was hidden by his parents for three months after having been born, because they saw that the child was beautiful and didn’t fear the decree of the king.

-- By faith, Moses refused to be called the son of Pharaoh’s daughter after becoming grown,
+- By faith, Moses refused to be called the son of Pharaoh’s daughter after having become grown,

-- having chosen to endure adversity with the people of God rather than to have a temporary enjoyment of sin,
+- having chosen to endure adversity with the people of God rather than to have the temporary enjoyment of sin,

-- By faith he departed Egypt; not fearing the wrath of the king, for he persevered like a man seeing the invisible One.
+- By faith he departed Egypt; not having feared the wrath of the king, for he persevered like a man seeing the invisible One.

-- By faith he kept the Passover and the sprinkling of the blood so the one destroys the firstborn might not touch them.
+- By faith he has kept the Passover and the sprinkling of the blood so the one destroying the firstborn might not touch them.

-- By faith they crossed through the Red Sea as through dry land, after which the Egyptians were swallowed up when making an attempt.
+- By faith they crossed through the Red Sea as through dry land, after which the Egyptians were swallowed up when they made an attempt.

-- By faith the walls of Jericho fell after being encircled for seven days.
+- By faith the walls of Jericho fell, having been encircled for seven days.

-- By faith Rahab didn’t perish with the men who rebelled after receiving the spies with peace.
+- By faith Rahab the prostitute didn’t perish with the men who rebelled, having received the spies with peace.

 - Who through faith conquered kingdoms, worked righteousness, obtained promises, closed the mouths of lions,